CONFIDENTIALITY – 守秘義務（しゅひぎむ）

 SESSIONS: Regular sessions are 55 minutes.
 Initial sessions are an extra 30 minutes.

-FEES: Fees are on a sliding scale based on your income, with the base fee being ￥7000.
-Initial sessions are an extra ￥3000 per session; Couples and families an extra ￥3000 per session.
+FEES: Fees are on a sliding scale based on your income, with the lowest fee in Kyoto being ￥7000 and in Osaka being ￥8000.
+Initial sessions are an extra ￥3000 per session in Kyoto and an extra ￥4000 per session in Osaka; Couples and families an extra ￥3000 per session.

 PAYMENT: Payments are to be made at the time of each session.
 If you need a receipt, please ask.
 Please bring correct change for payment.